-For over 15 years African Business has been running an annual ranking of Africa’s 250 Top Companies, taking the top listed companies from national and regional stock exchanges across Africa.
-In this article we focus on the top 20 companies from Southern African countries that appeared in the ranking in 2021.
+For over 16 years African Business has been running an annual ranking of Africa’s 250 Top Companies, taking the top listed companies from national and regional stock exchanges across Africa.
+In this article we focus on the top 20 companies from Southern African countries in the 2022 ranking.

 © Data provided by Emerging Markets Investment Management Limited and also in-house research.
-Data as at 31/03/2021.
+Data as at 31/03/2022.
 Data relates to listed companies only.
-Dual listings on African exchanges were excluded.
+Listed companies with less than 50% of their revenues in Africa and companies that are not listed or dual-listed on an African exchange were excluded.